 One of the main goals of this project is to keep the process open and transparent and the Steering Committee is committed to this principle.
 The project managers will ensure that this website is kept up to date through the duration of the project.
-Meeting agendas, minutes and documents are made available for the Steering Committee, Workgroups and Topic Teams and important information related to the project will be posted to the site in a regular update message.
+Meeting agendas, minutes and documents are made available for the Steering Committee, Workgroups and Topic Teams and important information related to the project is posted to the site in a regular update message.
 You can subscribe to receive PLSR updates via email at the top of this page.

 Information will also be shared with the Wisconsin library community through a network of library system communication liaisons, and, when appropriate, will be shared via DPI and other state-wide channels.